epfl-ada/ada-2023-project-welovepandas/README.md

 - **Data Visualization**</br>
 We will create charts and graphs to help users and breweries visualize beer prefrences, and trends among parameters.
-Various data visualisations are planned, likely using seaborn, a Python visualization library.
-These visualisations are intended to provide clear insights into ABV values, ratings, and other relevant factors across the two regions.
+Various visualisations are intended to provide clear insights into ABV values, ratings, and other relevant factors across the two regions.
 Leverage seaborn and other visualisation tools to create more complex and informative visualisations.
 This could include interactive plots or dashboards that allow for dynamic exploration of the data.
 Consider visualising the data geographically to highlight regional differences in beer preferences across North America and Europe.
 Make a geomap plot: Interconnect NA states with EU contries based on their the most desired beer style.